1.9. Basic Abilities

 Time: Action Target: any in Swinging Distance(1u)

-Trigger: When the target leaves Swinging Distance(1u) of you and is not Sneaky
+Trigger: When the target leaves Swinging Distance(1u) of you and is not Evasive

 Test: Fighter Stat